• 10.00am - 5.30pm

 Legal basis for processing

-The legal basis for processing your request is article 6(1)C of the GDPR, which relates to processing necessary to comply with a legal obligation to which we are the subject.
+The legal basis for processing your request is article 6(1)C of the UK GDPR, which relates to processing necessary to comply with a legal obligation to which we are the subject.

 What we do with it

-When we receive a request from you, we will record the details of your request in our customer management system.
+When we receive a request from you, we will record the details of your request in our customer relationship management system.
 This normally includes your contact details and any other information you have given us.
 We will also store a copy of the information that falls within the scope of your request.

-If you are making a request about information that we have received from another organisation we will routinely consult the organisation concerned to seek their view on disclosure of the material.
+If you are making a request about information that we have received from another organisation, we will routinely consult the organisation concerned to seek their view on disclosure of the material.

 We may compile and publish statistics showing information such as the number of requests we receive, but not in a form that identifies anyone.